United States Travel Guide

 Some of My Favorite Places in the U.S. to Visit With (or Without) Kids

 My home state is a perfect destination for families because there is just so much to do here.
 Whether you are craving time in the great outdoors, you want to spend your days celebrity spotting, or you want to hang out at some of the world’s best theme parks, California is THE place to be.
 We have gorgeous beaches, the iconic redwoods, amazing skiing, top tier museums, and five-star luxury hotels with amenities for every member of the family.
 One of the best things about visiting California with kids is that there are loads of free and discounted museum admission offers for children.

 Now let’s talk about my home city.
-San Diego is home to Disneyland®, Knott’s Berry Farm®, the San Diego Zoo® & Safari Park, LEGOLAND®, and lots more theme parks and tourist attractions if that’s what you’re looking for.
-There are also the famous La Jolla seals and sea lions, beautiful beaches, and an opportunity to get up close with pandas in the United States.
-You can take your kids tidepooling in San Diego or to any one of the events in San Diego that the city hosts each year.
+San Diego is home to the San Diego Zoo® & Safari Park, LEGOLAND®, and lots more theme parks and tourist attractions if that’s what you’re looking for.
+There are also the famous La Jolla seals and sea lions and beautiful beaches.
+You can take your kids tide pooling in San Diego or to any one of the events in San Diego that the city hosts each year.

 Did you get to this page looking for information about LEGOLAND?
 I have the inside scoop on discounted tickets to LEGOLAND California.